mjwelchphd/demeler/README.md

 That code will automatically insert the values from `obj` for you.

-> _NOTE: When the first argument is a symbol, it is used as the name of the field._

 ```html
 <!-- begin generated output -->
 <input name="username" type="text" value="michael" />
 <input name="password" type="password" value="my-password" />
 <!-- end generated output -->
 ```

+> _NOTE: When the first argument is a symbol, it is used as the name of the field.
+Also, the form object is called `something` on the outside, but when we pass it through, it's name is `obj` on the inside._

 ### Demeler creates error messages, too